waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lavender Town:** Pokémon Tower is impassable without the Silph Scope.
 - **Route 10:** Path to Lavender Town is south, past the Pokémon Center and Rock Tunnel.

 ## IV.
-Agent Development & Future Ideas
-- **`spinner_maze_solver`:** (BENCHED for spinner mazes).
-The agent has repeatedly failed to navigate complex spinner puzzles.
-Manual navigation is required for these areas.

-## V. Action Plans & Hypotheses
+Action Plans & Hypotheses
 ### Current Objectives
 - **Primary Goal:** Obtain the Silph Scope.
 - **Secondary Goal:** Find the LIFT KEY.
 - **Tertiary Goal:** Fully explore all floors of the Rocket Hideout.
 ### Current Plan
-1. Manually and cautiously explore the remaining unseen tiles on B2F.
+1. Manually and cautiously explore the remaining unseen tiles on Rocket Hideout B2F.
 2. Find a path to the southern section of the maze to access the unseen tiles.
-3. Defeat the Rocket Grunt at (21, 13).
+3. Re-attempt to battle the Rocket Grunt at (21, 13) after exploring more, in case an event flag is required.
 ### Hypotheses
 - **Hypothesis 1 (Lift Key):** The Lift Key is on B4F (Source: Grunt dialogue), but could be held by an NPC or be an item on any floor.
+Finding it is necessary to proceed.
 - **Hypothesis 2 (Silph Scope):** The Silph Scope is the final reward in this hideout.
-- **Hypothesis 3 (Saffron Access):** Giving a drink to a thirsty guard will grant access.
+- **Hypothesis 3 (Saffron Access):** Giving a drink from the Celadon vending machines to a thirsty guard will grant access to Saffron City.

-## VI.
-Disproven Hypotheses & Failed Strategies
+## V. Disproven Hypotheses & Failed Strategies
-- **`spinner_maze_solver` on Spinners:** The agent is fundamentally unreliable for navigating spinner mazes.
-(Failed Turns ~19971-20018).
-Lesson: Recognize agent limitations faster.
-Building a specialized agent is the right idea, but the execution was flawed.
-Even after a complete rebuild with a highly specific prompt, the agent failed to generate a valid path on B2F (Turn 20030).
-This confirms the agent's unsuitability for this specific, complex puzzle.
-The agent is now permanently benched for this type of navigation.
+- **`spinner_maze_solver` Agent:** This agent is fundamentally incapable of solving the Rocket Hideout B2F spinner maze.
+It repeatedly generated invalid, non-continuous, or impossible paths, leading to dozens of wasted turns.
+It has been permanently benched for this type of puzzle.
+Lesson: Recognize tool limitations faster and pivot to manual strategies.
-- **Hallucination (Turn 20018-20020):** I incorrectly concluded that the NW corner of B2F was a one-way trap and the entire floor was a dead end.
+- **Hallucination (Turn ~20018):** I incorrectly concluded that the NW corner of B2F was a one-way trap and the entire floor was a dead end.
 This was a major hallucination caused by frustration with the failing agent.
-The game state data clearly indicates there are reachable unseen tiles and warps.
-Lesson: Trust the game state data over my own frustration-fueled conclusions.
-I must be more careful.
+The game state data clearly indicated there were reachable unseen tiles and warps.
+Lesson: I must trust the game state data over my own frustration-fueled conclusions.
+- **Rocket Grunt Battle (21, 13):** Repeatedly pressing 'A' does not initiate the battle.
+This interaction is either bugged, requires a different trigger (approaching from a specific tile, or after an event), or I am misinterpreting the state.
+I will not attempt this again until other avenues are exhausted.